CimeM/CimeM.github.io/_posts/2019-06-10-kiwi-bootcamp.md

       services:
         - postgres
         - redis

     test1:
       <<: *job_definition           # Merge the contents of the 'job_definition' alias
       script:
         - test1 project
 ```
-- **variables**: Gitlab allows definition of variables within your document.
+- Variables: Gitlab allows definition of variables within your document.
 They are later passed to the environments in use.
 They can be used in scripts using a prefix; dollar sign ($) - with bash.
 If they are defined only within jobs, then they are used just in that scope.
-To store sensitive information in your [gitlab](http://gitlab.ci)-ci.yml would be wrong.
+To store sensitive information in your `gitlab-ci.yml` would be wrong.
 Secrets are to be defined through gitlab UI, and can be masked for security reasons.
 In our case there are ones like  `$TF_VAR_gc_zone` .
 This one was defined through the UI (Project>Settings>CI/CD>Variables).
 There are also some system variables that define the strategy, submodule strategy, checkout and more.
 Here is more about that: [variables]([https://docs.gitlab.com/ee/ci/yaml/#git-strategy](https://docs.gitlab.com/ee/ci/yaml/#git-strategy))

 ``` yaml